-The total death toll since the beginning of the pandemic stands at 5,777.
+The total death toll since the beginning of the pandemic stands at 6,133.
+The latest seven victims were aged 60 and over.

-Monday hospital data from the National Health Service (NVD) shows 245 patients being treated in hospitals.
-20 patients were admitted and 30 were discharged over the past 24 hours.
-8 patients are displaying serious symptoms.
+Monday hospital data from the National Health Service (NVD) show 492 patients being treated in hospitals, five of whom are displaying serious symptoms.

-A summary in English of the latest Covid-19 situation including restrictions still in place after April 1 is available at this special government website.
+A summary in English of the latest Covid-19 situation is available at this special government website.

 You can find the latest Covid-19 statistics at this official website.